BetterThanTomorrow/calva-docs/docs/connect-sequences.md

     * `cljsLaunchBuilds`: The cljs builds to start/watch at Jack-in/connect.
     * `cljsDefaultBuild`: Which cljs build to attach to at the initial connect.

-The [Calva built-in sequences](https://github.com/BetterThanTomorrow/calva/blob/master/src/nrepl/connectSequence.ts) also uses this format, check them out to get a clearer picture of how these settings work.
+The [Calva built-in sequences](https://github.com/BetterThanTomorrow/calva/blob/master/src/nrepl/connectSequence.ts) also use this format, check them out to get a clearer picture of how these settings work.

 ## Example Sequences